-All students are required to have a valid Australian nationally coordinated criminal history check (commonly known as a police check) if placements will be undertaken in a public, private or community health setting.
+All students are required to have a valid Australian nationally coordinated criminal history check (commonly known as a police check) if clinical placements will be undertaken in a public, private or community health setting.

 What is a nationally coordinated criminal history check?

 A nationally coordinated criminal history check (police check) is a collation of police and conviction history information about an individual that has been determined releasable by Australia’s police agencies and made available by the Australian Criminal Intelligence Commission (ACIC).

 Police checks are important because they help protect the community by providing police and conviction information to inform decision making.
 Police checks are used by many organisations to minimise the risk of employing or granting an entitlement to an unsuitable person.

 The University of Melbourne has partnered with National Crime Check Pty Ltd to provide an easy to use, secure and fully online application system for Australian police checks.

 Police check applications and results are managed through the Faculty's placement administration tool, Sonia, in the Checks tab.